40343450/SEMCourseworkGroupB/use_cases/use_case1_24.md

 ##Main Success Scenario

 >- Report is created
->- Report details the population of people, people living in cities and people not living in cities in each region
+>- Report details the population of people, people living in cities and people not living in cities in each country
 >- Report is available to users

 ##Extensions